 They note that identifying any workers as non-binary is now permitted in the EEO-1 filing but not required.
 Additionally, the EEOC recommends that employee self-identification is best for employers to collect employee data, but that employment records or observations are suitable when employees don’t self-identify voluntarily.

 A couple of other issues you might be wondering about:

-Question: Should we add any additional information about non-binary employees in the comment box?
+Should we add any additional information about non-binary employees in the comment box?

 Answer: Report only the basic information requested by the EEOC, adding only the “additional employee data” that the employee is non-binary.

-Question: Should we be looking for non-binary employees in our workforce to report on the EEO-1?
+Should we be looking for non-binary employees in our workforce to report on the EEO-1?

 Answer: You are not obligated to do so, so it’s not necessary to try to identify non-binary employees.
-The EEOC has only informed how to report those who have self-identified as non-binary by notifying you or with government-issued identification, not required you to investigate.
+The EEOC has only informed how to report those who have self-identified as non-binary by notifying you or with government-issued identification, not requiring you to investigate.

-Question: What if we want to analyze our employee population for company demographics?
+What if we want to analyze our employee population for company demographics?